-A range of options exist to give you a similar workout to a pull up.
+A range of options exists to give you a similar workout to a pull-up.
 Our suggestion is to invest in a set of quality resistance bands.
 Then all you need is an anchor point, like a sturdy door, to loop the band around.

 3. The humble push up